-Minor loss, pressure or head loss in pipe, tube and duct system components
+Minor pressure and head loss in pipes vs. equivalent length in tubes and duct systems.

-The minor loss can be significant compared to the major loss - in fact when a valve is closed or nearly closed the minor loss is infinite.
-For an open valve the minor loss may often be neglected (a full bore ball valve).
+Minor loss can be significant compared to major loss.
+In fact - when a valve is closed or nearly closed - the minor loss is infinite.
+For an open valve the minor loss can often be neglected (typical for a full bore ball valve).

-Pressure drops and minor loss in components correlates with the dynamic pressure and the minor loss can be expressed as
+The pressure drop or the minor loss in a component correlates to the dynamic pressure in the flow and can be expressed as

 v = flow velocity (m/s, ft/s)